Food

 The Deli at Little Dom’s Open for Business

-Warner Ebbink and Brandon Boudet (Little Dom’s, Dominick’s, 101 Coffee Shop) debuted their Los Feliz deli yesterday, sharing their Italian specialties with the neighborhood.
+Warner Ebbink and Brandon Boudet (Dominick’s, 101 Coffee Shop) debuted their Los Feliz deli at Little Dom’s, sharing Italian specialties with the neighborhood.

 The Deli at Little Dom’s features two-toned green tile floors, a white pressed-tin ceiling, mirrored walls and a blackboard to showcase daily specials.
 The display case predominates.
 For now, the space hosts poinsettias and tinsel, but the partners plan to hang Italian sausages in the window.
 The authentic Italian tables advertise Cinzano, a brand of dry vermouth.
 It was raining, but there will be sidewalk seating once the sun returns.